How long it takes you to learn ukulele depends on your goals as a musician. Ukulele teacher Willy M. shares his advice for beginners getting started…

 What’s the Hardest Part of Learning to Play Ukulele?

 So, how hard is it to play the ukulele?
 It can depend.
 The hardest thing I find with new students is that they have a hard time narrowing down what they want to learn how to play.
 Sometimes, a student will come to me and say something like, “I want to learn how to play ‘Flake’ by Jack Johnson on the ukulele.”
 It’s pretty easy to figure out how to teach them.

 But more often than not a student comes to me and says, “I want to learn how to play the ukulele.”
 “Great,” I say.
 “What do you want to learn to play?”
 “I don’t know.”

 That doesn’t help me much as a teacher.
-It’s helpful for me to know why you decided to play ukulele instead of say, the tuba, or saxophone, or mandolin, or something like that.
+It’s helpful for me to know why you decided to play ukulele instead of, say, the tuba, or saxophone, or mandolin, or something like that.
 What is it about the ukulele that grabbed your attention?
+Are you drawn to the instrument’s sounds?
+Or are you eager to learn specific ukulele songs?
 If I know that, or know the particular song you like, then it helps me narrow down what I should be teaching you.